psu/alfred-workflows/README.md

 - Gray "Arg and Vars" sets variable `params` to define a date (used by all locales).
 - Purple "Arg and Vars" sets variable `format` to a format used by all locales.
 - Red objects are used to execute the command and output the result.

+### Localization

+- The Primary locale is intended to be the spcific one.
+- My native language is Swedish so the yellow snippets are all in Swedish.
+- The Secondary locale is set to American English by default.
+- Two locales are implemented by having two snippet objects for each snippet.
+The benefit of this is that you can have natural language snippets, for the different locales.
+The drawback is that it is harder to maintain the double amount of objects in the workflow.

 ## Changelog